owncloud/QA/Desktop/Regression_test_for_the_Desktop_Client.md

 Have a Desktop Client vX.X.X ready to be used with owncloud.

-Prepare a OC server with ssl actived and trusted certificates.
+Prepare a OC server with ssl activated and trusted certificates.

 Have a LDAP server ready to be used with owncloud.